damiant/dust/roadmap.md

 - Feature to highlight downloading an update in the week before the event if it was updated more than a week ago
 - Timetable view (something like Google Calendar)
 - Be able to favorite from the main listing
+- Share/Colllaborate with friends on your favorites list

 # Map